2025 Area bfe Beatdown race Moab Utah

 Woody Rose Jr. took 4800 Legends after five intense laps.
 But the real story unfolded in post-race technical review.

-A Racing Trax system glitch initially multiplied Jeremy Jones' speed penalty by four.
+Racing Trax system glitch initially multiplied Jeremy Jones' speed penalty by four.
 Officials corrected the error after careful review.
 Jones kept his second-place finish while Amber Slawson moved to third.

 This father-son duo of Woody and co-driver Dylan Trent showed perfect teamwork.
 They reversed roles later when Woody co-drove for Dylan in 4900 Stock.